Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Cohen, L., Manion, L., & Morrison, K. (2018).
 Research methods in education (8th ed.).
 Routledge.

 Cook, T. D., & Campbell, D. T. (1979).
-Quasi-experimentation: Design and analysis issues for field settings.
+Quasi-experimentation: Design and analysis considerations for field settings.
 Houghton Mifflin, Boston.

 Cornish, F., & Gillespie, A. (2009).
 A pragmatist approach to the problem of knowledge in health psychology.
 Journal of Health Psychology, 14(6), 800-809.

 Creswell, J. W., & Plano Clark, V. L. (2017).
 Designing and conducting mixed methods research.
-Thousand Oaks, CA: Sage Publications.
+Thousand Oaks, California: Sage Publications.

 Emanuel, E. J., Wendler, D., & Grady, C. (2000).
 What makes clinical research ethical?
 JAMA, 283(20), 2701-2711.